Farm bill season arrives: What’s the outlook for 2023? - NewsBreak

 The House and Senate Agriculture Committees are both collecting ideas and feedback.
 The Senate Agriculture Committee has an online form for input on the farm bill.
 And House Agriculture is collecting feedback through a form on their website .

-The post Farm bill season arrives: What’s the outlook for 2023? appeared first on Nebraska Examiner .
+The post Farm bill season arrives: What’s the outlook for 2023? appeared first on Louisiana Illuminator .

 Comments / 0